 Network cameras, also referred to as Internet Protocol (IP) cameras are important tools for keeping tabs on daily activities or intruders.
 Everyone needs network security cameras for property surveillance purposes in our workplaces and homes.

-The range of network cameras available in recent times require IP networks that need the internet to function.
+The range of network cameras available in recent times requires IP networks that need the internet to function.
 IP cameras provide the power and flexibility that users may need.
-Unlike the wired analog and HD cameras, each IP camera exists as a mode in a network.
+Unlike wired analog and HD cameras, each IP camera exists as a mode in a network.

 With this feature, users can access their surveillance camera feeds anywhere they may be.
 This is done with a reliable internet connection, either with a mobile phone or computer.
 Users can connect to a central unit and monitor individual property or even review video footages which have been previously recorded.

 Network cameras are more like webcams, only that webcams require a direct connection to a computer.
 Network surveillance has numerous CCTV video benefits, including such high-end properties as megapixel resolution, built-in video intelligence, scalability, and HD resolution.